alexromanov/alexromanov.github.io/_posts/2021-05-12-selenium-scala-basic.md

 But for simple UI tests it is more than enough.

-In the next articles we will even more interesting use cases of using Scala in test automation (also with Selenium)
+In the next articles we will see even more interesting use cases of using Scala in test automation (also with Selenium)

 Full code samples can be found at src/test/scala/ui package in [code samples][source repo].